cryptodeal/dev-portfolio/src/content/blog/napi_performance_driven_development_part_1/index.md

 - `Napi::External` implementation: `~0.66 seconds`

 Unsurprisingly, removing the uneccessary usage of `Napi::ObjectWrap` from the implementation resulted in a fairly significant boost to performance.

-Stay tuned for the next post in this series where we'll go into a bit more detail with regards to some of the other, less obvious optimizations we've discovered and are making use of in the (WIP) shumai NAPI bindings.